opendaylight/docs/docs/release-notes/projects/yangtools.rst

 through the appropriate support class.
 This may affect tools relying on our previous misguided attempts to interpret their meaning.

-YANG parser's memory efficiency has been improved by about 15% on service-provider-grade device models.
+YANG parser's memory efficiency has been improved by about 15-20% on service-provider-grade device models.

+YANG parser can now be configured to retain information about statement declaration, making it useful for IDEs and similar tools.

 New Features
 ============